 Numerical modeling was used to determine the ability of each alternative to perform as desired, and a design for the selected alternative was created.

-In 2006, construction was completed on an innovative solution using a dredged relief channel to divert flow away from the island.
+Construction was completed on an innovative solution using a dredged relief channel to divert flow away from the island.
 About 66,700 cubic yards of sandy material was dredged from a channel approximately 1,500 feet long and used to create new habitat and a protective bar about 600 feet long adjacent to the island.

 The project created about 4.9 acres of bird nesting habitat, 10.8 acres of intertidal marsh, and 2.1 acres of high marsh.
 It protected an additional 14.1 acres of intertidal marsh and one acre of tidal sand flat.
 The result is a larger and more sustainable environment for birds and other wildlife.